yhuelf/yhuelf.github.io/_posts/2021-09-30-pg_stat_statements_bottleneck.md

 ```

 The last line of the above script uses a view that appeared with PostgreSQL 14.
-Indeed it seems I'm not the only one to have notice this problem
+Indeed it seems I'm not the only one to have noticed this problem
 [(see this thread on pgsql-hackers)](https://www.postgresql.org/message-id/0d9f1107772cf5c3f954e985464c7298%40oss.nttdata.com),
 and it's now possible to know how many deallocations occured since the last reset
 of pg_stat_statements.
 A high number for a small period indicates that